CatenaTools/catena-public-docs/features/fleet-management/match-broker.md

 ##### ServerMaxLifetimeMinutes

 This is the maximum amount of time a server known to the backend should be allowed to run.
-At the point this timer expires for a given game server, the backend will treat that server as having failed since the broker otherwise should have received from message from the game server before this timer expired.
+At the point this timer expires for a given game server, the backend will treat that server as having failed since the broker otherwise should have received a message from the game server before this timer expired.
 The broker will attempt to clean up/deallocate the server and any matches it was believed to be running at that point.

 ##### MatchPickupTimeSeconds

-The maximum amount of time a match can be queued by the broker before a server obtains the match.
+This is the maximum amount of time a match can be queued by the broker before a server obtains the match.
 Hitting this timer may indicate servers didn't start, couldn't be allocated, or there are network communication, load, or game server SDK integration issues that prevented the timely arrival of `RequestMatch` calls from game servers.
 This may also happen if the only servers requesting matches are filtering out the matches that are expiring by this timer.

 The broker will signal to clients that a server could not be obtained for their match.

 ##### MatchReadyTimeSeconds

 This timer starts when a match is picked up by a game server.
 Its expiration indicates that a game server did not call `MatchReady` in a timely manner.
-Without receiving `MatchReady` from the game server that should run the match, the broker has no connection details to return to clients and must instead signal to clients that a server could not be obtained for their match.
+Without receiving `MatchReady` from the game server that should run the match, the broker has no connection details to return to clients, and must instead signal to clients that a server could not be obtained for their match.
 Additionally, it can treat the server as failing/failed and attempt to clean up/deallocate it.

 ##### MatchMaxRunTimeMinutes